-In 4 years, the AI market in healthcare is projected to reach 6 billion dollars.
-If that doesn’t look like much, how about the American healthcare insurance market?
-This market is currently valued at more than $800 billion.
-Click To Tweet That’s roughly 25% of the US Federal Budget for 2017.
+How AI and Machine Learning Are Revolutionizing Healthcare + [INFOGRAPHIC INCLUDED] Click To Tweet That’s roughly 25% of the US Federal Budget for 2017.
 It’s also the same amount of money the US spends on the military per year.
 Impressive, right?

 All of these insurance companies are in it for the big bucks.
 The better they predict health risks, the more precise their underwriting will become.
 Underwriting is the process of calculating risk and individual propensities for each insured person.
 The goal is to identify the right insurance coverage – in simple words, how much a person should pay.
 And that’s why using machine learning for various insurance applications – from risk assessment and preventive care to healthcare billing, claims management, and fraud detection – makes the life of insurance agents much easier.
 Insurance companies need healthy people as they want to spend as little money as possible to keep these people healthy.
 That’s why preventive care is a burning issue within the insuretech world.

 The Data Potential of Healthcare Is Unlimited

 While you can’t go beyond dollars in the financial world, you can, however, go beyond disease symptoms within the healthcare industry.
 There are molecules, proteins, DNA sequences, and much more to consider and investigate.
 Any of these specific levels of organic life could be potentially subjected to a dynamic machine learning approach in healthcare analysis and the use of specific research tools.
 Even Twitter can serve as a data source for healthcare initiatives.